 Intranet Project Checklist

-Your checklist should define the tasks and activities that will become part of your intranet implementation.
+Your intranet project checklist should define the tasks and activities that will become part of your intranet implementation.
 The four key areas to consider are:

 - Project leadership: Who is the intranet initiator and project manager?
 Is anyone from your senior team involved?
 If they aren’t, they should be.